Martinique thrasher: Distribution

-There is no evidence of white-breasted thrasher movement between the two islands.

 Habitat

-The white-breasted thrasher prefers deciduous tropical dry forests and shrub lands, although the northern population of R. b. sanctaeluciae lives along ravines and river-valleys.
+The Martinique thrasher prefers deciduous tropical dry forests and shrub lands.

 The semi wooded habitats carefully selected by this habitat specialist must be located within 2 km of the coast, and up to 200 m above sea level.
 Low canopy shrubs and clear spaces are avoided by both subspecies because of predation, especially during breeding.
 Soils with an abundant leaf-litter are also favoured for feeding.

 Behaviour

 Diet

-The white-breasted thrasher's diet is adaptable and goes from animal proteins to fruits.
+The Martinique thrasher's diet is adaptable and goes from animal proteins to fruits.
 Feeding habits depend on what's available to the bird according to environmental conditions.
-White-breasted thrashers are ground eaters.
+Martinique thrashers are ground eaters.
 They forage mainly on leaf litter fauna, looking for insects or berries.
 They also have the ability to regurgitate a whole berry and spit out seeds to save it for a later meal.

 Predators

-Because white-breasted thrashers are ground eating birds, they are mostly vulnerable to small mammals attacks, but they are also often victim of egg predation.
-The predator list differ for each subspecies, as the two islands don't have the same fauna and introduced species.
-R.b.sanctaeluciae predators are the boa constrictor (Constrictor orophias), the common opossum (Didelphis marsupialis), and the broad-wing hawk (Buteo platypterus) whereas R.b.brachyrus predators are rats (Rattus rattus), the introduced small Asian mongooses (Herpestes javanicus), and cats (Felis silverstris catus).
+Because Martinique thrashers are ground-foraging birds, they are mostly vulnerable to small mammals attacks, but they are also often victim of egg predation.
+Its predators are rats (Rattus rattus), the introduced small Indian mongoose and cats (Felis silverstris catus).

 Vocalization

-Vocalization repertoire of the white-breasted thrasher is limited which is surprising for a species that belongs to Mimids.
-The white-breasted thrashers often vocalize short and harsh calls, and sometimes a musical "tee-rou".
-Alarm calls are harsh "tschh" on Saint Lucia, and "grok grok" on Martinique.
-They are used between birds to warn each other when athreat is perceived.
+Vocalization repertoire of the Martinique thrasher is limited which is surprising for a species that belongs to Mimids.
+The Martinique thrashers often vocalize short and harsh calls, and sometimes a musical "tee-rou".
+Alarm calls are a "grok grok".
+They are used between birds to warn each other when a threat is perceived.
 Juveniles are located by thin "tseep" calls.

 Reproduction

-The white-breasted thrasher's breeding season starts mid-April and lasts until the end of September.
+The Martinique thrasher's breeding season starts mid-April and lasts until the end of September.
 A breeding bird can have up to four successive broods in one breeding season and the average clutch size varies from 1 to 3 eggs.
-Birds usually live in pair and build voluminous nests in high trees from 1.5 to 5 m above the ground.
-Before using a nest, a pari of bird usually build several of them.
-Each individual takes turn in nest building tasks.
-For instance, each bird sit in the nest, in turns, to adjust the inside part of it.
-White-breasted thrashers are thus called cooperative breeders.
+Birds usually live in pairs and build voluminous nests in high trees from 1.5 to 5 m above the ground.
+Before using a nest, a pair of birds usually build several of them.
+Each individual takes turn in nest-building tasks.
+For instance, each bird sits in the nest, in turns, to adjust the inside part of it.
+Martinique thrashers are thus called cooperative breeders.

-Because of egg predation, nesting failure is relatively high and white-breasted thrashers came with an anti-predatory strategy that consists of keeping their nests clean of eggshells and fecal sacs to reduce nest detection.
+Because of egg predation, nesting failure is relatively high and Martinique thrashers use an anti-predatory strategy that consists of keeping their nests clean of eggshells and fecal sacs to reduce nest detection.